top of page

 Anchor 1

 Hello!
-I’m Jenn, one of the folks serving you with Something Beautiful Midwifery.
-I’ve been a licensed midwife in Washington State for over 8 years, supporting lots of families, catching lots of babies, and partnering with lots of students.
+I’ve been a licensed midwife in Washington State for 10 years, supporting lots of families, catching lots of babies, and partnering with lots of students.
 I’m really excited you are exploring this option for your care!

 I believe in your power, your autonomy and your fervent desire to have a healthy, respectful birth.
 I practice with the deep trust that when parents are given unbiased information that they will choose exactly what is right for their family, and so informed, shared decision-making is a cornerstone of the care you will receive with me.
 I am humble and grateful for every family that entrusts me with their pregnancy experience.

 I spent 25 years in the arts before I had my first kiddo in 2005 and everything changed.
 When I attended my first homebirth in 2006 my path was clear and I became a doula.
 I realized quite quickly that I wanted to be a midwife.
-Outside of being a midwife, I am the parent of two really weird and amazing kids, and the three of us live with our 3 cats and fluctuating foster kittens.
+Outside of being a midwife, I am the parent of two really weird and amazing kids.
+The three of us live with our 2 cats and a fluctuating population of foster kittens.
 We are an LGBTQ+ family, and my eldest child is Trans, teaching me daily new things about all of our gender journey!
 Also, parenting teens is a trip, y’all, but at least the cats don’t roll their eyes at me.

 MISSION STATEMENT